brikis98/yevgeniy-brikman-homepage/_posts/2019-05-01-never-split-the-difference.md

 > It seems like you're concerned that we're a small, relatively unknown company, and what happens if we suddenly go out of business or get acquired?
 Will you be left hanging?
 I think this is a valid concern, but the advantage of working with a small company is that we can move much faster, and our license ensures that if we disappear, you're going to be fine because of [...]

-Get the barriers that block progress into the open as soon as possible so you can deal with them proactively.
+Get the barriers that block progress into the open as soon as possible, so you can deal with them proactively.

 ### Loss aversion